energywebfoundation/origin/docs/trade/exchange-core.md

         return executed;
     }
 ```
  If not, the order is just added to the order book and stays there until matched or canceled.
-If a match is found, a trade event is created and collected by the matching engine.
+If a match is found, a trade event occurs.

 ```
          if (!trades.isEmpty()) {